react-appwrite/react-appwrite/src/functions/README.md

 ### Example

-Here's an example that assumes you have a cloud function that takes an array of numbers, and returns the sum of those numbers.
+This example assumes you have a cloud function that takes an array of numbers, and returns the sum of those numbers.

 ```tsx
 type Request = number[]